Rheology of concentrated suspension of fibers with load dependent friction coefficient: Introduction

-Experiments have also shown that a slight change in the curvature of the fibers changes the period of fiber rotation and affects the global viscosity \citep{goto1986flow}.
-As the fiber’s geometry is important, the fiber flexibility plays an important role in determining the suspension rheological properties.
-So, understanding the effect of flexibility over the microstructure and rheology is of great interest.
-A flexible fiber was modeled by a chain of rigid spheres which was allowed to bend, stretch and twist by \cite{yamamoto1993method}.
-The same model was used by \cite{joung2001direct} but the relative viscosity was different compared to the experiment by \cite{bibbo1987rheology}. \cite{switzer2003rheology} reported a decrease in relative viscosity with the ratio of the shear rate to the stiffness of the fibers. \cite{lindstrom2007simulation} used a similar model to \cite{switzer2003rheology} to simulate flexible fibers with a high aspect ratio and demonstrated that fiber concentration, aspect ratio, fiber flexibility, and fiber-fiber interactions play an important role in the suspension rheology.
-Finally the rod chain model of \cite{wu2010numerical, wu2010method} showed a decrease in the relative viscosity in contrast with the simulation by \cite{switzer2003rheology}.
-So, there is a lack of consistency on the reported results on the effect of fiber flexibility.
-To accurately model the fiber geometry we model the fiber as a continuous flexible filament.
+Fiber shape is another important factor governing suspension rheology.
+Slightly increasing the fiber curvature results in a change of the fiber rotation and a significant rise in the suspension viscosity compared to a straight fiber \citep{joung2001direct,goto1986flow}.
+These observations highlight the importance of fiber geometry and hence, fiber flexibility in determining the suspension rheological properties.
+Simulations to understand the role of flexibility by modeling fibers as a chain of rigid elements that can bend, stretch and twist observed a reduction in the period of fiber rotation with increasing flexibility \citep{yamamoto1993method}.
+On the bulk scale, the same model observed a decrease in the suspension viscosity with the fiber stiffness \citep{joung2001direct}.
+A decrease in the relative viscosity with the ratio of the shear rate to the stiffness of the fibers was reported using a rod chain model \citep{switzer2003rheology}.
+However, this model \cite{wu2010method, wu2010numerical} showed a decrease in the relative viscosity with fiber stiffness in contrast with the simulation by Switzer \textit{et al.} \cite{switzer2003rheology}.
+Thus, there is a lack of consistency and accuracy in the simulation results on the effect of fiber flexibility using the simple rod chain models.
+This suggests that more accurate modeling of fiber dynamics is required to capture the effects of various parameters, especially fiber flexibility.
+This can be achieved by modeling the fiber as a continuous object and is done in this study.